BadDuke/CPP-Code-Challenges/README.md

 # CPP-Take-Home-Challenges
-Small C++ homework challenges for first employment opportunity (2017)
+Small C++ homework challenges for an employer